Privacy Policy

 Once such data has been anonymized, it cannot be traced back to you, the user.

-5. Accessing, editing and deleting your information
+5. Access, edit and delete your information

 You can edit that information by deleting or changing the information that appears in your account.